andrealaspina/galerkin/README.md

 \end{bmatrix}
 ```

-- `doPostProcess()`: Constructs the LHS and RHS of the post-processing problem (for the HDG method).
+- `doPostProcess()`: Constructs the LHS and RHS of the post-processing problem.

 - `storeResults()`: Stores results for analysis and visualization.